-We represent a forest as a two-dimensional cell-space composed of cells of dimensions $l \times b$ , where l and b is the length and breadth of the cell, respectively.
-For each cell we define fixed major spread directions (propagation lines) N, NE, E, SE, S, SW, W, and NW as shown in Figure 1.
-This allows for the computation of fire spread in only the specified major directions instead of all directions and thus, significantly reduces fire spread computation time.
+We represent a forest as a two-dimensional cell space composed of cells of dimensions $l \times b$ , where l and b are the length and breadth of the cell, respectively.
+For each cell, we define fixed major spread directions (propagation lines) N, NE, E, SE, S, SW, W, and NW as shown in Figure 1.
+This allows for the computation of fire spread in only the specified major directions instead of all directions, thus significantly reducing fire spread computation time.